 The best things about a retirement job are that you earn extra money, maintain being active, and maybe have some additional benefits as well.
 It will keep you occupied while doing something fun.
 And if you’re looking for a fun job in retirement, you can read my article: The 50 Best Jobs for Retirees.

 After working many years, there is a chance that friendships are watered down.
-And to celebrate your retirement, you can put in the effort to brush up your old friendships.
+And to celebrate your retirement, you can put in the effort to brush up on your old friendships.
 You can call them up to catch up, plan a trip together, or even plan a whole reunion with old high school or college friends.

-It’s always fun to retell the funny old stories with one and other.
+It’s always fun to retell the funny old stories with one another.
 And it can be emotional and rewarding to see each other after so many years.
 If you have great relationships, you look back on; it might be a fun idea to put some energy in to see each other again.
 You have the time now, so why not?

 One of the best ways to celebrate your retirement is to invest in yourself.
 What are the things you’ve always wanted to learn but didn’t have the time for?
 Or what skills would you like to develop more, or what subject are you interested in?